 Congratulations to the winners of the 2024-2025 Big Ideas Pitch Event!

 The intent of the Big Ideas Program, presented by the Healthcare Innovation Lab and the Institute for Informatics, Data Science and Biostatistics (I2DB), is to support novel and innovative projects that are clinically relevant, technically feasible, and operationally sustainable.
-Annually, the program provides an opportunity for collaborative clinical, operational and research teams to develop innovations in informatics and healthcare delivery.
+Annually, the program provides an opportunity for collaborative clinical, operational, and research teams to develop innovations in informatics and healthcare delivery.

 Applicants may request up to $50,000 in grant funding.